+The Dove and Rose is free.
+Consider becoming a monthly or yearly paid subscriber to support my work.
 Or, if you enjoy a post and want to make a one-time contribution, the gesture will be much appreciated!
+Most importantly, enjoy yourself because I appreciate that you are here.

 Find the Dove and Rose podcast here and on YouTube and Spotify.

 On July 16th, 1986, a little over a year after joining the Catholic Church, I submitted to the Holy Virgin Mary as her slave according to the method of St. Louis de Montfort.
 I had a powerful conviction to abandon myself to Divine Providence through her Immaculate Heart.
-My benefactor in grace through Mary’s heart was St. Thérèse of Lisieux, to whom I owe the grace of my conversion on her Feast Day of 1984.
-Twenty-four years later, Thérèse miraculously brought St. Joan of Arc to the forefront of my spiritual and religious life.
-This project came together over the following fifteen years of lively devotion to St. Joan and St. Thérèse.
+Our Lady took me seriously.
+My prayer was sincere.
+Heaven received it well.
+I was praying for what Our Lord Jesus Christ wanted to give me.

-As I plummeted, Our Lady and the Faith never failed me.
+As I plummeted, Our Lady and the Faith supported me.
 Never did Our Lord Jesus Christ abandon me.
 Despite my chronic failures and humiliations, the sacraments and the Mass remained central to my life.
 I remained drawn to the Virgin Mary and, still in spiritual chains, reconsecrated myself to her in 2004 following the method of St. Maximilian Kolbe.
 Still suffering in the summer of 2005, alone in a motel room, I writhed in pain on my bed.
 Suddenly, out of nowhere, with no forethought, I moaned, “I offer all my suffering in reparation for offenses committed against the Immaculate Heart of Mary.”

 I began seeking first the Kingdom of God by visiting the Eucharist in adoration on a regular basis.
 My mental, emotional, physical, and spiritual health improved steadily.
 Life became orderly again.
 I found a new senior-level career position to get back on my feet professionally.
 However, my hopes of redeeming myself in the eyes of the world proved naive and immature.
 Our Lady had instructed me to seek the Kingdom of God first, not to return to the Kingdom of man to impress the world.
 Due to the poor economy, I lost the position within a year and once again needed employment.
 This loss was another major milestone and expression of loving grace.

-During this time, in late February of 2013, the relic tour of St. Mary Magdalene came to our area.
+During this time, in late February 2013, the relic tour of St. Mary Magdalene came to our area.
 We venerated her shin bone at the host parish.
-A few months later, a holy woman appeared to me in a dream, dressed in a brown robe and hood that resembled what I would imagine women wore in Our Lord’s time and place.
+A few months later, a holy woman appeared to me in a dream, dressed in a brown robe and hood that resembled what I would imagine women wore in Our Lord’s time.
 She smiled at me just before I woke.
 My writing caught a second wind after that dream.
-Mystical France appeared on my horizon of meaning, and St. Joan of Arc appeared at my side to lead me there.
-Recently, by the grace of God, an opportunity opened for us to visit southern France where we entered the tomb of St. Mary Magdalene and hiked the mountain of La Sainte-Baume to pray in her Grotto.
-This visit was a miraculous answered prayer that brought me at last to the shores of Provence forty-seven years after beginning my journey before a statue of St. Joan of Arc at Mont Saint-Michel.
+The kingdom in the distance appeared more clearly as Mystical France, the land of the lady in my dream, St. Mary Magdalene who spent her last thirty years in a grotto in Provence.
+St. Joan of Arc came to my side in a contemplative vision to lead me there.

 ~ Walter Emerson Adams